richa237/apartmentManagementSystem/DesignDocuments/userStories.md

 As a tenant, I want to be able to view maintenance report so that I can see what and how many requests I have submitted in the past.

+### Pay Rent

+As a tenant, I want to be able to pay the rent online so I can submit monthly rent payment through the portal.

+### Receive rent payment confirmation

+As a tenant, I want to be able to receive payment confirmation so that I can get a reference number as a payment comfirmation.

 ### Admin reply to request

 As an admin, I want to be able to reply to request so I can ask any additional questions related to the request.